yessica-s/PatternAnalysis-2025/recognition/oasis_unet_s4809289/README.md

 3. Interpolation implemented for image masks
 4. Masks binarized
-5. Images and Masks gathered in Tensors and Data Loaders (these Data Loaders are separated by Training, Validation, and Test Images)
+5. Images and Masks gathered in Tensors and Data Loaders (these were separated by Training, Validation, and Test Images)

 #### Training